 Your Training Description

-This training will help frontline youth workers know what they can do within a framework of suicide prevention, intervention, and postvention.
-You’ll explore suicide as a public health problem that can be addressed with the core principles of postvention to promote both healing and prevention.
-And you’ll gain resources to be more confident in partnering and referring to fully support young people in all respects.
+We all have a role to play in suicide prevention.
+You will be better equipped to help when you understand how a Pathway to Care strategy is used as part of a comprehensive approach to suicide prevention.
+Learn what you can do within a framework of suicide prevention, intervention, and postvention.
+Explore suicide as a public health problem that can be addressed with principles of postvention to promote healing and prevention.
+Gain resources to be more confident in partnering and referring to fully support young people in all respects.

 Your Learning Objectives